 You may unknowingly encourage separation anxiety in your pooch.
 When you make a big fuss when leaving or arriving, you are rewarding your dog’s concern with your absence, provoking more stress every time you walk out of the door.

-While a change in your dog’s routine can cause separation anxiety, boredom and lack of exercise can also be culprits.
+While a change in routine can cause separation anxiety in dogs, boredom and lack of exercise can also be culprits.
 Retrievers are bred to carry, terriers to dig, and protection breeds to protect.
 In some cases, you could be holding your dog back from his natural instincts rather than nurturing them.

 Signs of Dog Separation Anxiety